McGill-iGEM2/2022-2023_NGS/usage.md

     -o  Output directory
 ```

 The `-n` and `-t` flags are used to indicate the normal and tumor samples, respectively.
 They should be called with the same reference genome that was used during alignment.
 The `-o` flag is used to indicate the output directory.
+By default, this script calls `Mutect2` in matched tumour-normal mode.

 The script should be run as follows: